piotrwitek/typesafe-actions/README.md

 ### isActionOf

-> (curried assert function) Check if action is an instance of given action creator(s)
+> (curried assert function) Check if action is an instance of given action-creator(s)
 > it will narrow actions union to a specific action

 ```ts